The Cat Came Back: Cordell Barker's animated film

 Well, old Mr. Johnson had troubles of his own.

 Still the yellow cat wouldn't leave his home!

 Steps were needed to remove the little curse.

 The old man knew it couldn't get any worse.

 Translation

 French

 The song has been translated in 1970 by Steve Waring, a French-American author, under the title "Le matou revient" (a follow-up song has even been written in 2008 by the same author).

 German

 The song has been translated in the late 1970s into a German dialect, spoken in southwestern Germany around Saarbrücken.
 Its punch line is political: After the fall of atomic and hydrogen bombs, the whole world decays, including the Saar region, but the cat survives.
 Erich Steiner, university professor for Anglistics, is cited as translator by folk musician Jürgen Brill.
 Meanwhile, there exists another version in the similar dialect from Idar-Oberstein; here, the political statement has been removed.

+Parody

+On their summer 2011 album The Truth Is..., Canadian rock band Theory of a Deadman released the track "Bitch Came Back", which is derived from the original folk song with altered lyrics about a troublesome, nagging girlfriend.